 When to see a doctor

-your child is unable to feed due to a cough
+- is unable to feed due to a cough

-your child has blue lips or skin
+- has blue lips or skin

 - Most coughs are due to common viruses and do not require treatment.

 - To ease a cough, offer honey to children aged 12 months and older, expose your child to humid air and let your child get plenty of rest in a comfortable position.

 - You do not need to change your child’s diet.
 Over-the-counter cough and cold medicines are not recommended for children under age six.